sdorof1/java-persistence-frameworks-comparison/README.md

   * Logging could be better
   * Allows JPA OneToMany and ManyToOne relations modeling and possibility to "lazy fetch" these relations - actually I do not like this concept at all as it can lead to potentially very ineffective code.
 Per documentation and experiences of several people on internet EBean behaves better than full blown JPA implementation in this manner, but you can still be hit by the N+1 problem and all the performance traps, which lazy fetching brings...

+**JDBI (version 2.77)**
+  * Pros
+    * I like the fluent style of creating statements and binding parameters - I'd like to see something like that in JDBC Template
+    * Code is generally more readable than jdbc template
+    * Quite easy and understandable batch operations
+  * Cons
+    * Extremely weak logging :(
+    * Very weak documentation (as of 5.12.2016, version 2.77)
+    * I don't quite like the necessity to open&close handle for each DAO method -> it's little bit unclear for me if the handle should be opened for each method or if it's ok to open one handle per HTTP request... documentation is not much clear about this...